-"Ashtanga Yoga Studio is very honored to host a Skype lecture with TRS Sharma!
+"Ashtanga Yoga Studio is very honoured to host a Skype lecture with TRS Sharma!
 This is an amazing opportunity to hear the thoughts and views of someone who studied extensively with T. Krishnamacharya during his early days in Mysore.
 TRS Sharma began to practice yoga with Krishnamacharya at the age of 12.
 Krishnamacharya is considered by many to be the father of modern yoga.
 Mr. Sharma grew up in the heart of the yoga tradition in Mysore.
 He comes from a long line of Sanskrit scholars and priests.
 Experts are now saying that at least half of the yoga postures practiced outside of India have been directly influenced by Krishnamacharya.
 Because he was educated in America, Mr. Sharma has a unique insight a very articulate view of how yoga has unfolded into Western culture.
 Mr. Sharma is particularly interested in the way Indian and Western culture have blended together, and the parallels as well as the stark differences in our views.
 He will be speaking about the history of the yoga we are practicing today, as well as the cultural and philosophical background that it has come from.
 There will be time for questions and answers at the end.

 Have you have ever been curious about the origins yoga we are practicing today?
 Just who are the keepers of this knowledge?
 What do they think about the way we practice yoga today?
 Mysore holds those secrets.
 This is a rare and special opportunity!